sdt6585/convergence-docs/Game Design Document.md

 ### Hullusta
 Major city orbiting Aeterna.
 Hullusta has booming market and entertainment districts supplied by the inter-galactic shipping industry that flows through its independent ports.
 It also serves as a major refueling station and garrison for the CAR.
-### Conway's Web
+### Conway's Rift
-Conway's Web is a cosmic filament that possesses unusually high concentration of life-bearing worlds in relatively close proximity.
+Conway's Rift is a cosmic filament that possesses unusually high concentration of life-bearing worlds in relatively close proximity.
 There are small settlements across the near frontier that are clustered to the Orion Nebula.
 This region of space is know for it's powerful storms that make coordinated fleet navigation nearly impossible.

 Past the Orion is said to be pirate space, and forces unknown prowl the stars behind those.

+#### Virgil
+Virgil is a massive inhabited planet not far from the entrance to Conway's Web.
+It is often traveler's first stop before they venture on to less populated or completely unknown world's.
+Unbeknowest outside the colonies, Virgil is a source of great unrest and constant trouble for the CAR.
+The planet has been inhabited by exodites of the 3 races for decades, if not centuries.
+The civilization that exists there considers itself free and independent, and currently has a tenuous peace with the CAR.

+It is assumed that pirates and terrorists and funded and based out of Virgil and its moons, but full investigations are difficult to execute beyond the perimeter of civilization.

 ## Economy